-So, one of the basic task you can do on your computer or server is to check how much memory or RAM (Random Access Memory) each of the process is using.
-Because, RAM or memory of your computer or server is limited so monitoring memory usage becomes important factor to keep your system running smooth and shiny.
+One of the basic task you can do on your computer or server is to check how much memory or RAM (Random Access Memory) each of the process is using.
+RAM or memory of your computer or server is limited so monitoring memory usage becomes important factor to keep your system running smooth and shiny.

-You can check memory usage (in percentage) of all the process running on your Linux operating system with the following command:
+You can check memory consumption (in percentage) of all the process running on your Linux operating system with the following command:

 ps -o pid,user,%mem,command ax | sort -b -k3 -r